gvwilson/thirdbit/src/fiction/makers-return/index.md

 "If it can take you over like Central did, we could be in a powerful mess."

-"I think that is unlikely," Dockety buzzed as a murmur ran through the crowd.
+"This one thinks that is unlikely," Dockety buzzed as a murmur ran through the crowd.

 Special Blazes' ears went back.